 About one tenth of the energy in a healthy balanced diet comes from saturated fat.
-Nutrient rich foods such as meat, eggs, milk and cheese contain around 50% saturated fat and 50% unsaturated fat.
+Nutrient rich foods such as meat, eggs, whole milk, yogurt and cheese contain around 50% saturated fat and 50% unsaturated fat.
 These foods should not be excluded from toddlers' meals because they provide important key nutrients alongside the fat.